arpitasau/readme-generator/README.md

 ## Description

-This project helps the user to generate readme quickly
+This project helps the user to create professional readme file for git hub repo by answering the prompts.

 ## Table of contents